 Example 1: Video

-Video is an attractive way to transform information.
-Using video within a presentation can add context to an idea or even bring a theory to life through a visual example.
+Video is a captivating way to transform information.
+Using video in a presentation can add context to an idea or even bring a theory to life through a visual example.

 Example 2: Animations and GIFs

-In a new era of remote pitching, sales teams that once relied on a team to deliver an oral presentation with a slide deck featuring only a few bullet points or photos are getting creative.
+In a new era of remote pitches and virtual demos, sales teams that once relied on a team, an oral presentation, and a basic slide deck have to get creative.

-Presentation videos are one-way sales teams from a variety of industries that are reshaping the traditional pitch.
-You can get creative with presentation videos too, adding in animations or GIFs to help articulate key points.
+Presentation videos are one way that sales teams across industries are reshaping the traditional pitch.
+A great way to get creative with presentation videos is by adding in animations or GIFs to help articulate your key points.

 A well-placed animation or GIF can create a natural pause in your presentation for quick reflection or needed break.
 It can also make your pitch more personable—and persuasive.
-If you’re presenting with a slide deck that includes other forms of media, a well-placed animation can help bring greater clarity to a complex process or serve as a break in between slides.
+If you’re presenting with a slide deck that includes other forms of media, an animation can help bring greater clarity to a complex process and break down complicated concepts.

 Example 3: Graphs and Charts

-For example, you might be able to identify a particular pattern or trend in a data set directly from the first glance.
-However, if there are other people involved in the problem-solving process who don’t share your skillset and feel confused or overwhelmed by large data sets in your presentation.
+For example, you might be able to identify a particular pattern or trend in a data set from first glance.
+However, your audience may not share your skillset and feel confused or overwhelmed by large data sets in your presentation.

-Data visualization is important because it makes data easier for the human brain to understand and pull insights from.
+Data visualization is important because it makes data easier to understand and pull insights from.
 Data visualization tools take existing data and organize it into graphs, charts, or other visual tools.

 Essential Tools for Multimedia Presentation Building

-Here are four of the most important tools for building a multimedia presentation, as well as a few of the best options.
+Here are four of the most important tools for building a multimedia presentation.

 PowerPoint, Google Slides, Keynote